Open Game & FabLab Offenburg (OGFLab)

 Open Game & FabLab Offenburg

-We support you in the development of your idea all the way to prototyping and founding a company.
+We support you from the drafting to the prototyping and founding of the company.

 The OGFLab is the launch pad for starting a business at the university.
 It is a CoWorking Space, MakerSpace and incubator in one.
 Start-up teams from Offenburg University of Applied Sciences will find a place here where they can try out, network, work and surpass themselves for a semester with professional support and appropriate equipment.